hackaninstant/Polaroid-shutter-control/README.md

 - small footprint: will work with Nano Mega 168 boards
 - push button switch and/or rotary encoder operation
-- shutters speeds from 2 seconds to 1/1000 in 1/3 stop increments (can be modified in the code)
+- shutters speeds from 2 seconds to 1/1500 in 1/3 stop increments (can be modified in the code)
 - operates on same battery power as the Polaroid camera
 - switchable between manual and auto exposure mode

 # Requirements:

 - Polaroid pack film camera (with a bellows), ie. models 100 - 455
-- Arduino nano (will work with the mega 168)
+- Arduino nano (will work with the mega 168, 16K version)
 - SSD1306 oLED display
 - rotary encoder (optional)
 - TLP127 opto-isolator and 330 Ohm resistor